 Anyone with your address can look inside of the safe and see your coins.
 This address is your public key.
 No one however can access the coins without the combination to the safe.
 This is your private key.
 If you lose this private key there is nothing you can do to get your money out of the safe ever!

 It’s impenetrable even with the best of modern hardware.
-For example, to break a 256 bit key like bitcoin, would take fifty supercomputers that could check a billion, billion (10^18) 256 bit AES keys per second about 3×10^51 years to exhaust the combinations a 256-bit key allows.
+For example, to break a 256 bit key like bitcoin, would take fifty supercomputers which could check a billion, billion (10^18) 256 bit AES keys per second about 3×10^51 years to exhaust the combinations a 256-bit key allows.

 The universe has existed for 14 billion (1.4e10) years.
 It would take ~6.7e40 times longer than the age of the universe to exhaust half of the key combinations of an AES-256 bit key.